Maps for Preparedness

 Piece together nine of the USGS 15-minute maps, with your camp, house or property on the center map.

-Mount that map on an oversize map board.
+Mount that map on an oversize map board (or large sheet of cardboard).
 Draw in the property lines and owner names of all of your surrounding neighbor’s parcels in at least a five mile radius.

 Get boundary line and current owner name info from your County Recorder’s office.
+Many times that information can be found online.
 Study and memorize both the terrain and the neighbors’ names.

-Cover the whole map sheet with a sheet of heavy-duty acetate, so you can mark it up just like a military map.
+Cover the whole map sheet with a sheet of heavy-duty acetate or thin paper, so you can mark it up just like a military map.
 It will help you get to know your neighbors.
 When you are introduced to one of them, you will be able to say, “Oh, don’t you live about two miles up the road between the Jones place and the Smith’s ranch?”

 Make up an emergency contact list with phone numbers/e-mails that corresponds to all of the names marked on the map, plus city and county office contact numbers for quick reference.
 Tack the list upright next to the map board, and keep an extra copy in your emergency information binder.